How do I apply for my student to attend IC Imagine?

 What are my lunch options?

-We are a nut-free school.
+We are a nut-aware school.
 All lunches and snacks should not contain any

 nuts.
-Families are required to pack a lunch daily for their Champions.
+Families are required to pack a lunch daily for their children.
 Please

-be mindful that we will not be able to heat food up for your child and that
+be mindful that we will not be able to heat food up for students and microwaves are not be accessible to students.

-We offer boxed lunch options most months, which is an optional program for
+We offer a catered lunch option most months, which is an optional program for

 your convenience.
 Menus will be posted on the IC Imagine website and you